stephanellis/netmanager/README.md

 Add an operator set a password and check the box for a new user.

-An image based on this repo should be automatically built by docker hub when update.
+An image based on this repo should be automatically built by docker hub when this repo is updated.